 Common mistakes:

 How to cope: Simply scrutinize all features and capabilities of the tool before hitting the payment button.
-Especially check integrations with DevOps pipelines, self-healing capabilities, and scalable automation.
+When evaluating AI QA solutions, look for self-healing capabilities and built-in analytics that actually fit your CI/CD ecosystem.

 3. Insufficient training